 Presumably, if the departing partner’s clients can be served by a lower-cost employee, then the profitability of those clients should increase.
 If everything is structured correctly, that increased profitability should more than cover the cost of the financing.
 Once the debt has been retired, the increased income will put the practice in even stronger financial shape, ultimately enhancing the value of the remaining partners’ equity.

 Of course, buyouts are complicated, and practices would be well-advised to consult with experts who have led similar practices through the process, rather than trying to structure an approach on their own.
 It’s also critical to work out the plan well before a partner announces that he or she is ready to call it a day.
-Considering strategies such as third-party financing rather than just doing what’s always been done may create better opportunities for everyone involved.
+Considering alternate strategies to finance buyouts such as third-party financing rather than just doing what’s always been done may create better opportunities for everyone involved.